vantage-sh/docs.vantage.sh/docs/budgets.md

 To get started with budgets, you can also view video demos on [Vantage University](/vantage_university_budgeting) 🎓.
 :::

+Budgets are either _Standard_ or _Hierarchical_:
+- **Standard budget:** This type of budget has one level that may have multiple time periods associated with it.
+For example, you could use this type of budget for a single department or project.
+- **Hierarchical budget:** This type of budget has multiple levels that roll up to a parent budget.
+For example, an application team can create individual budgets for AWS, Azure, and Databricks usage and then create a single budget for their application that combines all three of these children budgets.
+If the AWS budget changes, the parent application budget is automatically updated.
+Similarly, the organization’s FinOps team can consolidate multiple AWS budgets from various teams into a single, comprehensive parent budget to measure all AWS spend.

 ## Create a Budget

 :::note